"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Results

 \section{Results}

 To fit the power law tail, we apply the method introduced by \textcite{clauset2009power}, which relies on maximum likelihood estimation to fit the power law model and employs the Kolmogorov-Smirnov (KS) statistic to assess the goodness-of-fit.
 This approach estimates the scaling parameter by maximizing the likelihood of the observed data and determines the lower bound for power law behavior by minimizing the distance between the empirical and theoretical distributions.
-The analysis is conducted using the \texttt{poweRlaw} package \parencite{poweRlaw} in R \parencite{R_core_team_2024}.\
+The analysis is conducted using the \texttt{poweRlaw} package \parencite{poweRlaw} in R \parencite{R_core_team_2024}.\ which combines two forces: a baseline flow of random links (scaled by \(\gamma\)) and a preferential term that is proportional to the current number of links (scaled by \(1-\gamma\)).
+This is a first-order linear differential equation, which we can rewrite as

-This equation reflects the combined effect of random linking (with probability \(p\)) and preferential attachment (with probability \(1-p\)).
-Solving this differential equation yields: